 Our first step was to spend time talking to the parents and the students who currently attended the school.
 The first key insight that we gained was that the use of the term “alternative” was very polarizing.
 Though this is a term that is very common in the educational sector, what the client had not appreciated was that to a parent or a student, this phrase conjured up images of students who had consistently been in trouble with law enforcement.

 When students were queried if they considered themselves students who were in trouble with the law,” they all answered “no.” By removing that phrase from the public description of the school, they are now able to attract students who originally didn’t believe that the school was a good fit for them.
 They had potential students self-selecting out before even engaging with the school.

 Additionally, by clearly defining their six target student types, based upon social and emotional needs research, this client could have better and more fruitful conversations with the schools who were referring students to them.
 Their referral base had been caught in this narrow definition of “alternative” as well.

 The client was also able to explain to referring schools, based upon customer feedback, that many of these students felt out of place in their traditional schools much earlier than their junior or senior year.
 Suddenly, the conversation shifted away from the senior who had been a discipline challenge and a drop out risk, to the freshman who was being bullied – the ideal student type.
-This school is now at record enrollment but more importantly, many students who could benefit from this different type of school environment are being served rather than dropping out.
+This school is now at record enrollment (and opening up an additional campus) but more importantly, many students who could benefit from this different type of school environment are being served rather than dropping out.